timescale/docs/migrate/playbooks/rds-timescale-live-migration.md

 # Migrate from AWS RDS to Timescale using live migration with low-downtime
-This document provides a step-by-step guide to migrating a database from an AWS RDS Postgres instance to Timescale using our [Live migration] strategy to achieve low application downtime (on the order of minutes).
+This document provides a step-by-step guide to migrating a database from an AWS RDS Postgres instance to Timescale using our [live migration] strategy to achieve low application downtime (on the order of minutes).

 Live migration's replication mechanism is fundamentally based on Postgres' logical decoding feature.
 However, for the purpose of this guide, an in-depth understanding of logical decoding is not necessary.
-It is important to note that the "Live migration" strategy is significantly more complicated than a migration using [pg_dump/pg_restore].

 <SourceTargetNote />

 ## Prerequisites
 Before you start the migration process, you will need to:
 1. Gather information about your RDS instance.
-1. Prepare your RDS instance for Live Migration.
+1. Prepare your RDS instance for Live migration.
 1. Prepare an intermediate machine.

 ### Gather information about your RDS instance